-- (1) Notwithstanding the provisions of sections 151, 155, 156 and 157 of the new Constitution - - (a) the provisions of the Local Government Transition Act, 1993 (Act 209 of 1993), as may be amended from time to time by national legislation consistent with the new Constitution, remain in force until 30 April 1999 or until repealed, whichever is sooner; and - (b) a traditional leader of a community observing a system of indigenous law and residing on land within the area of a transitional local council, transitional rural council or transitional representative council, referred to in the Local Government Transition Act, 1993, and who has been identified as set out in section 182 of the previous Constitution, is ex officio entitled to be a member of that council until 30 April 1999 or until an Act of Parliament provides otherwise. - (2) Section 245(4) of the previous Constitution continues in force until the application of that section lapses.
-Section 16(5) and (6) of the Local Government Transition Act, 1993, may not be repealed before 30 April 1999.
+- (1) Notwithstanding the provisions of sections 151, 155, 156 and 157 of the new Constitution - - (a) the provisions of the Local Government Transition Act, 1993 (Act 209 of 1993), as may be amended from time to time by national legislation consistent with the new Constitution, remain in force in respect of a Municipal Council until a Municipal Council replacing that Council has been declared elected as a result of the first general election of Municipal Councils after the commencement of the new Constitution; and - [paragraph (a) substituted by section 5(a) of the Constitution Second Amendment Act, 1998] - (b) a traditional leader of a community observing a system of indigenous law and residing on land within the area of a transitional local council, transitional rural council or transitional representative council, referred to in the Local Government Transition Act, 1993, and who has been identified as set out in section 182 of the previous Constitution, is ex officio entitled to be a member of that council until a Municipal Council replacing that council has been declared elected as a result of the first general election of Municipal Councils after the commencement of the new Constitution. - [paragraph (b) substituted by section 5(a) of the Constitution Second Amendment Act, 1998] - (2) Section 245(4) of the previous Constitution continues in force until the application of that section lapses.
+Section 16(5) and (6) of the Local Government Transition Act, 1993, may not be repealed before 30 April 2000. - [subitem (2) amended by section 5(b) of the Constitution Second Amendment Act, 1998]